Sustainable open source

 - The Eclipse Foundation (note this was originally a consortium, see below)

 - The Gnome Foundation

 - The Mozilla Foundation

 When a core group of organisations collaborate on a given project they may form a consortium to maintain that software.
 This is similar to creating a non-profit organisation (see above).
 The key differentiator between a consortium and a non-profit organisation is that consortium members have more control over the direction of the project than sponsors of a non-profit organisation will typically have.
 In the case of a non-profit organisation the software is being managed for the good of all, in the case of a consortium it is being managed for the good of the consortium members (and anyone with aligned interests).

 One of the strengths of the consortium model is that the consortium is able to more closely manage the direction of the project by dictating what the resources (time and money) are spent on.
 However, this very fact may make the project less attractive to those who are not a member of the core group.
 This is particularly important when we consider that tomorrow’s developers are today’s users and therefore users should be encouraged to participate from an early stage.
 Unfortunately, the consortium model often make users feel excluded because they are not members.

 It is interesting to note that many projects that start with seed funding often start life as a benevolent dictatorship or a consortium but then have to migrate to some other structure as the seed money runs out.
 This is a very difficult migration to manage.

 The DSpace project is an example of a successful consortium project within education.
-Other examples of consortia include Sakai Foundation and the Kuali Foundation.
-However, DSpace and Sakai are both moving towards a more open model.
+Other examples of consortia include Apereo Foundation and the Kuali Foundation.
+However, DSpace and Apereo are both moving towards a more open model.

 Contributions to realize cost reduction